 Nice method, I personally prefer the Javascript class addition on MouseOver and MouseOut events.

 Nevyan, keep in mind that the JavaScript method doesn't hold water if a user has elected to turn JavaScript support off in their web browser.
-Using the built-in CSS support for :hover, however, does.
+Using the built-in CSS support for :hover

 The doctype gives me problems in FireFox (3) though...
 That's why I put it in between conditionals for IE 7.